tardate/LittleArduinoProjects/playground/Simple7SegmentDisplay/README.md

 From inspection hwoever, it's clearly a common cathode unit, and similar to the the [SC56-11](./assets/SC56-11_datasheet.pdf?raw=true)

+There are two common cathode pins, but since these are internally connected there is no need to connect both to ground.
+Lighting a segment simply means providing a driving voltage to the corresponding anode pin.

-This circuit puts the resistors in series of the common cathode pins.
-Which is a bit of an approximation, as current (brightness) will vary a little depending on how many LED segments are lit.
-The "correct" way (and as recommended in other circuits I've seen) is to put a resistor on each pin.
-But this was good enough for a simple test.
+This circuit puts the resistors in series of the anode pins.
+This ensures a consistent brightness no matter how many segments are on.
+Note that it is possible to put the current-limiting resistor on the common cathode;
+this is a bit of an approximation and will lead to varying LED brightness but may be "good enough" depending on your application.

+for a simple test.

 ### Construction